grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 > Only available in Grafana v7.0+.

 Grafana alerting is supported for Application Insights.
 This is not Azure Alerts support.
-Read more about how alerting in Grafana works [here]({{< relref "../../alerting/rules.md" >}}).
+Read more about how alerting in Grafana works in [Alerting rules]({{< relref "../../alerting/rules.md" >}}).

 ### Writing Analytics Queries For the Application Insights Service